Mixces/Animatium/MODRINTH_DESCRIPTION.md

     - Description: Translates the held item position of blocks like carpet/slabs/daylight sensors/pressure plates to look like how they did in <=1.7.x.
     - Type: BOOLEAN
-- oldRodPosition
-    - Description: Bring back 1.7 first-person rod position
-    - Type: BOOLEAN
 - oldSkullPosition
     - Description: Positions the skull block items' held/gui positions to be how it was in 1.8.x.
     - Type: BOOLEAN
+- fishingRodVersion
+    - Description: Positions the fishing rod's first-person position to be how it was in said version range.
+    - Type: ENUM
+        - 1.7 and below (V1_7)
+        - 1.8 (V1_8)
+        - LATEST

 ### Other